ZaxYonatan/adventofcode-for-agents/README.md

 ### Stages

 **What Is a Stage?**
 Each Advent of Code day has two parts.
-For this challenge, each part is a stage:
+For this challenge, each day is a stage:

-**Stage 1 (Practice)**:
+**Part 1 (Practice)**:
 Use this stage to explore different prompting methods and experiment freely.

-**Stage 2 ("One Shot")**:
+**Part 2 ("One Shot")**:
 This is your focused attempt.
-Apply what you learned in Stage 1 and aim for your cleanest, most precise solution.
+Apply what you learned in Part 1 and aim for your cleanest, most precise solution.

 ---